One Planet One Future: Films

-In addition to photography and installations, One Planet One Future produces documentary and short films directed by its founder, Anne de Carbuccia.
-The foundation’s film projects expand its artistic and educational mission, using visual storytelling to highlight the human and ecological consequences of the climate crisis.
+In addition to photography and environmental art installations, One Planet One Future produces documentary and short films directed by its founder, Anne de Carbuccia.
+The foundation's film projects expand its artistic and educational mission, using visual storytelling to highlight the human and ecological consequences of the climate crisis.

-In 2023, was released Earth Protectors, a feature-length documentary on adaptation and the dangers of the Anthropocene.
-The film has been screened internationally in schools, museums, and cultural institutions, and is used as an educational tool within the foundation’s educational program.
+In 2023 Earth Protectors premiered, a feature-length documentary on adaptation and the dangers of the Anthropocene.
+The film has been screened internationally in schools, museums, and cultural institutions, and is used as an educational tool within the foundation's educational program.

-In 2024, it was release Refugia,where life will persist a short film exploring the theme of climate displacement and the loss of habitats and cultures threatened by global warming.
+In 2024, Refugia, where life will persist was released.
+This is a short film exploring the theme of climate displacement and the loss of habitats and cultures threatened by global warming.

-The new series Choose Earth, filmed across a pivotal decade (2014 – 2024) will have its world premiere at the Rome Film.
-The series is an homage to cultural legacies, it wants to anthropologically document our era and to show the importance of societal change to move to a positive Anthropocene.

-It will be released on Amazon Prime on December 10^{th.}.
+Most recently, the five-part documentary series Choose Earth released its final episode on Earth Day 2026.
+This series was filmed across a pivotal decade: 2014-2024.
+It had its world premiere at the Rome Film Fest and its international premier at Black Nights Film Festival (PÖFF).
+All five episodes; ‘Our Legacy’, ‘World Wide Web’, ‘Blue Print’, ‘Island of Coherence’, and ‘Children of the Anthropocene’ are currently available to stream on Amazon Prime Video.

-All films produced by the foundation serve as visual testimonies of the Anthropocene, reflecting its core purpose: to inspire awareness and collective action for the preservation of our planet.
+All films produced by the foundation serve as visual testimonies of the Anthropocene, reflecting its core purpose: to inspire awareness and collective action for the preservation of the planet.